adeluyemi79/DevOps-Projects/End-to-End DevOps Kubernetes Project.md

 ## Security Scanning: Implemented Trivy and OWASP Dependency-Check to scan for vulnerabilities in code and Docker images.
 ## Monitoring and Visualization: Set up Prometheus and Grafana for real-time monitoring and visualization of both hardware and application metrics.
 ## Email Notifications: Configured Jenkins for email alerts based on pipeline results.

+# **Launched for servers for this Project**

+## Jenkins Server- On this Server, Jenkins will be installed with some other tools such as sonarqube(docker container), trivy, and kubectl.

+## Monitoring Server- This Server will be used for Monitoring where we will use Prometheus, Node Exporter, and Grafana.

+## Kubernetes Master Server- This Server will be used as the Kubernetes Master Cluster Node which will deploy the applications on worker nodes.

+## Kubernetes Worker Server- This Server will be used as the Kubernetes Worker Node on which the application will be deployed by the master node.